What is Music Therapy?

 - Discover meaning from the dying process

-What Happens During a Music Therapy Session?
+What Happens During A Music Therapy Session?

 A music therapist evaluates an individual’s needs and musical preferences in addition to his/her cultural background and spiritual beliefs.
 Patients are engaged in a therapeutic process that speaks to their unique needs and preferences.
 They may benefit from actively engaging in music therapy interventions such as song-writing, singing, music-making, improvisation, making musical choices or moving to music.
-Patients may also benefit by receiving the music through active music listening, music focused relaxation, music and imagery or live music entrainment.
+Patients may also benefit by receiving the music through active music listening, music-focused relaxation, music and imagery or live music entrainment.
 Music therapy provides actively dying patients and their families with music that supports a peaceful death.
 Music therapists are trained to use a variety of instruments depending on patients’ preferences and needs.
 These may include guitar, harp, keyboard, autoharp, dulcimer, tone chimes, tambourines, maracas, egg shakers and other rhythm instruments.

-How Is Music Therapy Used with People Who Are Bereaved?
+How Is Music Therapy Used With People Who Are Bereaved?

 Music therapy provides an environment that helps promote understanding, healing and growth in the lives of those who are grieving the loss of a loved one.
 Music’s therapeutic work addresses the tasks of grief and loss, provides an opportunity to find meaning in the grief journey and honors the person who died.
-In the safe environment that music provides, the pain, sadness and anger that may accompany grief can be explored and expressed without fear of judgement.
+In the safe environment that music provides, the pain, sadness and anger that may accompany grief can be explored and expressed without fear of judgment.
 Through therapeutic exercises such as listening to music and analyzing lyrics, music therapy can help surviving family members understand and communicate the emotions they experience along the grief journey.